María Luisa Park

 With a surface area of 34 hectares, the María Luisa Park is the green heart of Seville, one of the prettiest parks in Spain and one of the most-loved places in the city.

 This spectacular park was created as part of the gardens of the Palace of San Telmo and was donated to the city at the end of the 19th century.
-After being donated, the gardens were effectively forgotten about and become somewhat wild until they were restored for the Ibero-American Exhibition of 1929.
+After being donated, the gardens were effectively forgotten about and became somewhat wild until they were restored for the Ibero-American Exhibition of 1929.

 At this point, they reached their utmost splendour and became one of the most emblematic and appreciated public spaces in the city.